How To Master The Reception | Wedding Photography Guide, Pt. 8

 10. Team Up With The Planner To Direct The Grand Exit

 There are several ways for a bride and groom to exit their wedding reception and many of them are creative and grand: petal tosses, sparkler exits, and more.
 Depending on the type of exit the couple would like to do (information that should be finalized before the wedding day), try to coordinate with the planner to get the guests and newlyweds into position at the appropriate time, usually as the reception is wrapping up.
-This can be especially tricky for receptions with several hundred guests, so it’s best to plan ahead and begin the process in advance.
+This can be especially tricky for wedding reception photography that includes several hundred guests, so it’s best to plan ahead and begin the process in advance.

 As you can see, there’s a lot of ground to cover when photographing wedding receptions.
 From the grand entrance on through to the grand exit, activities move quickly and require focus and anticipation in order to avoid missing moments.